Prime-of-Azir/DnD/house_rules/Quick_Class_Summary.md

 **Combat Master:** +1 to hit per level.
 This means Fighters have a base +2 to hit at level 1.

+**Armour training:** Fighters are able to wear heavy armour without a -2 penalty to their physical rolls.

 **Martial bearing:** A Fighter gains a +2 bonus to morale checks and reaction rolls when dealing with the military, henchmen, retainers and other law-abiding citizenry.

 # Specialist